ADDRESSING TOBACCO THROUGH ORGANIZATIONAL CHANGE (ATTOC) APPROACH

 The ATTOC 10 Steps occur in 3 Phases:

-(includes Steps 1 through 5) focuses on planning for change.
+Phase One (includes Steps 1 through 5) focuses on planning for change.
 In this phase, the organization establishes a solid foundation for addressing tobacco addiction by identifying the leadership team and work groups that will guide it through the change process, developing goals, and adopting strategies for communicating these goals to stakeholders.

-(Steps 9-10), the agency integrates and sustains change by ensuring the infrastructure exists to maintain the agency’s progress over time, including developing policies and standard operating procedures to support long term change.
+In Phase Three (Steps 9-10), the agency integrates and sustains change by ensuring the infrastructure exists to maintain the agency’s progress over time, including developing policies and standard operating procedures to support long term change.